Burn Permit

 Forms

 Woodstock Fire Department open-air burn permit application must be downloaded to your electronic device or computer before submitting via your personal email.
-Please download each applicable PDF file (from below) first, properly complete the file and use the submit button located at the bottom of application to submit via email:
+Please first download each applicable PDF document (from below), properly complete the document and use the submit button located at the bottom of application to submit via email:

 - Open-air burning permit application & release form